 Builders’ cash incentives also need to be declared at the point of sale, and this can be done via the UK Finance Declaration of Incentives form.
 We will accept a maximum of 5% without affecting lending.
 Anything above this will be deducted from the lower of purchase price or valuation and the max LTV will be based on this figure.

 We’re happy to accept non-EEA nationals who have been living in the UK for a minimum of one year, subject to full underwriting, for a maximum LTV of 75% as long as they meet the following criteria:

-Where the Non-EEA national is the second applicant and has been living in the UK for at least 3 years, and the first applicant is a UK national, standard criteria and LTV limits will apply.
+If the Non-EEA national is the second applicant on a joint application with a UK national, has been living in the UK for at least 3 years and has either indefinite leave to remain or at least 3 years remaining on their visa, standard criteria and LTV limits will apply.